qm-game-dev-society/Workshops_2024-2025/1_MakeYourFirstGame/Tutorial/Tutorial.md

+# Making your first game

+Download this before starting! zip file containing assets required: [link](https://drive.google.com/file/d/1IOSKGbzDsuDvqvXZx76mMlki5uvtw1Ln/view?usp=sharing)

-# Setting up your project
+## Setting up your project

 First download the Godot engine from the official website via this [link](https://godotengine.org/download) and run it on your device.

+Alternativly you could use the [web editor](https://editor.godotengine.org/releases/4.3.stable/godot.editor.html) instead, but I wouldn't recommend it if you can do the first option

-After doing thatyou should see a screen like this:
+After doing that you should see a screen like this:

 ![](./godotEngineStartScreen.png)